-The world of Bivonas is, despite the suits, a world of seriousness, fierceness, consequences that involve millions and pounds and years in jail.
+The world of Bivonas is, despite the suits, a world of seriousness, fierceness, consequences that involve millions of pounds and years in jail.
 The hard heartedness of the prison yard stare.
 Who blinks first has lost.
 Even writing about it makes my cowardly blood run cold.

-Our task in helping them communicate who they are, and how good they are, to was to create their visual language.
+Our task in helping them communicate who they are, and how good they are, was to create their visual language.
 By that we mean graphic elements - logo, type, colours, imagery, and the way these things work in concert - that instantly convey an organisation of peak focus and effectiveness.

 The whole design approach is of brevity, under-statement, but maximum impact.
 All with a certain, well... the best word is hardness.